 Gender is an important socio-economic factor that plays significant role in aquaculture, in terms of assets acquisition, for example, land and machines.
-Majority (90.4%) of the Whiteleg shrimp farmer sampled for this study were males.
+Majority (90.4%) of the Whiteleg shrimp farmersampled for this study were males.
 With regards to age, it has been revealed that most White-leg shrimp farmers' fall within the ages of 41 to 60 years representing 78.9%.
 These are within the productive and economically active ages which indicate better future for shrimp production.
-This assertion is in agreement with [17] that these age brackets are considered as economically active ages.
-In term of the household size, it was discovered that 78 percent of the respondents have family size ranging from 3-5 persons per household.
+This assertion is in agreement with [23] who investigated socioeconomic factors affecting white shrimp production in Thailand.
+His results revealed that almost half of the farmers had an age group between 41-55 years.
+In term of the household size, it was discovered that 78% of the respondents have family size ranging from 3-5 persons per household.
 It means that increase in household size can lead to an increase in white-leg shrimp production.
 This result is in line with [10] that large family size supports productivity in fish farming.
 The research further discovered that the respondents usually get technical training from fellow farmers and organizations.
 Majority (90.38%) of the respondents depended on their own personal savings source of funding.
 This result is in agreement with the findings of [5] which stated that most fish farmers in Cross River and Ogun States, Nigeria sourced working capital from personal savings.
 The study also revealed that very few shrimp farmers access loans from bank (32.69%).
 This could be as a result of high interest rate.
-This assertion is in line with the suggestion given by [19] who said that the inability of fish farmers to assess bank might be connected to its high rate of interest.
+This assertion is in line with the suggestion given by [18] who said that the inability of fish farmers to assess bank might be connected to its high rate of interest.